TobikoData/sqlmesh/docs/integrations/dbt.md

 It's important to note, that the `on_schema_change` setting is ignored by SQLMesh.
 Schema changes are only applied during the [plan](../concepts/plans.md) application (i.e. `sqlmesh plan`) and never during runtime (i.e. `sqlmesh run`).
 The target table's schema is **always** updated to match the model's query, as if the `on_schema_change` setting was set to `sync_all_columns`.

+## Snapshot support

+SQLMesh currently supports dbt snapshots with `timestamp` strategy and `invalidate_hard_deletes` set to `True`.
+Unsupported snapshots are skipped and a warning is logged indicating this happened. dbt Snapshot support is continuously being improved and full support should be achieved soon.

+dbt snapshots have one behavioral difference when running through the SQLMesh dbt adapter.
+If a row is a deleted from source and then added back later, the previously deleted row will keep it's original `valid_to` timestamp while in dbt this record is updated with the current time.
+SQLMesh views that previously deleted record as immutable, and the time where it didn't exist as an invalid time range, and therefore it is not updated.
+If you have a good use case for this behavior, please [join our slack community](https://tobikodata.com/slack) and share your use case with us.

 ## Tests
 SQLMesh uses dbt tests to perform SQLMesh [audits](../concepts/audits.md) (coming soon).